-TABLE B51: MANAGERIAL COMPENSATION STRUCTURE AND FIRM INNOVATION (NB.
-OF EXERCISED OPTIONS)
+TABLE C54: MANAGERIAL COMPENSATION STRUCTURE AND FIRM INNOVATION (HIGH DEFAULT RISK)

-Notes: This table adds the number of exercised options as a control variable to the baseline specification.
+Notes: This table adds an indicator variable denoting high default risk as a control variable to the baseline specification.
+To construct this indicator, we first calculate the distance-to-default and the associated probability of default following Merton (1974) and Gilchrist and Zakrajsek (2012).
+The value of the indicator is set to one if the probability of default is higher than its average value in the sample.
 Robust asymptotic standard errors reported in parentheses are clustered at the firm level.
 The sample period is from 1992 to 2004 at annual frequency.
 All specifications control for year dummies and a full set of four-digit SIC industry dummies unless mentioned otherwise.
-See the text and notes to Table B6 and Section 3.1 for detailed variable definitions. \\p < 0.01, \p < 0.05, \p < 0.1.
+See the text and notes to Table C6 and Section B.2 for detailed variable definitions. p < 0.01, p < 0.05, p < 0.1.